 The solution: Reapply your sunscreen every few hours.
 This is certainly the best solution, but it is often not convenient to do so.
 Are you supposed to wash your face, reapply sunscreen, reapply makeup and repeat this every two hours during the day?
 This is definitely not practical.

-27. DON’T PICK AT YOUR SKIN.
-Picking at your skin, specifically your blemishes, is a serious problem for many people with acne.
+Picking at your skin, specifically, your blemishes is a serious problem for many people with acne.
 I know firsthand what picking is all about.
 I myself am a former picker—I admit it.
 I’ve always said that I went into this profession so I could do what I love—picking!
 And I justified my own problem by saying, “I’m licensed.
 I know what I’m doing.”
 Luckily, I finally had the self-discipline and gave up picking in 2001 (as a New Year’s resolution) and my skin has never been happier (although I do have occasional moments of weakness).

 Commit to keeping your hands off your face by signing my No Picking Skin Contract so you can have clearer, less-scarred skin.
 Give it a try!
 Download a free printable PDF here.
 Read more of my no-picking tips.

 During the day, your skin is in a high level of stress.
 It’s exposed to makeup, excessive oil production, dirt, bacteria (from touching your skin all day with or without realizing it), UV exposure, pollutants, and other environmental elements.
 Because of this stress, harmful free radicals damage skin cells and cause wear and tear to collagen and skin cells’ DNA.
 In the morning, use products that properly defend and protect skin.
-A potent antioxidant serum like Vitamin C&E Treatment helps control these stressors.
 You also need a good sunscreen moisturizer to protect skin from damaging UV rays.
+Read step-by-step instructions for the perfect morning routine.

 Aside from a change of seasons, medication, extreme stress, hormonal shifts and moving to a new city or country can all affect your skin and how it behaves.
 At times, it might be difficult to determine what is causing changes in your skin because they’re often gradual.
 The best and easiest way to address skin type changes is to seek and esthetician’s professional help.
 Don’t go it alone when it comes to your skin’s changing needs.
 It’s best, instead, to get help and be certain your routines and products are appropriate for your skin type.

-34. FIND SOLUTIONS TO YOUR SKIN CARE PROBLEMS BY READING MY BLOG.
 If you’ve made it to #34 on this list, you’re already off to a great start!
 I’ve written over 1,000 blog posts containing everything you need to know about how to care for your skin and get the best results.
 The blog is the best resource for all my tips and tricks and has been referred to as the “WebMD of skin care.”
-Go to all the posts.